 The house itself is a peaceful place.
 Yes, there is electricity.
 Yes, there is a television (and my dad likes to yell at it, specifically when sports or political panels are on).
 But with musical instruments like the violin I used to play and classical guitars and a piano, it is just one of those spaces that forces you to breathe a little better.
 My shoulders slump when I drive up the road and see it waiting for me, as if I were holding my breath until it came into view.

 Of course it is just a place.
-But intertwined with the memories of many weekends with friends and holidays with family, it stands out, and it is great to be back.
+But the Eastern Townships are intertwined with the memories of many weekends with friends and holidays with family.
+This place stands out, and it is great to be back.
 I’ll be having a birthday barbecue here in August, which I haven’t done since I was in my teens.
 33 is the new 16, I guess – with the benefit of intervening years, lessons and beautiful sights from around the world.

 I’m here for just a week, enough time to get to know the newest member of the family (Zack the cat, below) and catch up with my parents.
 Next, I’m heading next to TBEX in Colorado to talk about curation strategy and social media, and then traveling in the States for a few weeks – to Chicago (I’ve yet to visit!), Indianapolis to see my stepsister and then up to Portland, Oregon to give workshops at WDS about street food safety and social media strategy.
 From there, to New York to see the people I missed from my years in town and back to my dad’s for birthday funsies.